IntersectMBO/cardano-addresses/README.md

 script1gr69m385thgvkrtspk73zmkwk537wxyxuevs2u9cukglvtlkz4k
 ```

-This script requires the signature from both signing keys corresponding to `shared_addr.1.vk` and `shared_addr.2.vk` (ie., shared_addr.1.sk and shared_addr.2.sk) in order to be valid.
+This script requires the signature from both signing keys corresponding to `shared_addr.1.vk` and `shared_addr.2.vk` (i.e., shared_addr.1.sk and shared_addr.2.sk) in order to be valid.
 Similarly, we could require only one of the two signatures:

 We can also use extended verification, eiher payment or delegation, keys.
 They can be obtained as the non-extended ones by using `--with-chain-code` option rather than `--without-chain-option` as above.
 They will give rise to the same script hash as for verification keys chain code is stripped upon calculation.